DockerToolbox/version-helper/README.md

 YUM_PACKAGES=bash curl git openssl-devel wget
 ```

-> Notice there are NOT quotes around the list of packages!

 ## Real world usage

-We use this tool to maintain all of our own Docker containers and have incorporated it into our (container framework)[https://github.com/DockerToolbox/container-framework]
+We use this tool to maintain all of our own Docker containers and have incorporated it into our [container framework](https://github.com/DockerToolbox/container-framework)

 ## Caveat